bitrix24/b24restdocs/api-reference/timeman/base/timeman-settings.md

 >
 > Who can execute the method: any user

-The method `timeman.settings` returns the work time settings for the user.
+The method `timeman.settings` returns the work time settings of the user.

 ## Parameters